puppetlabs/tasks-hands-on-lab/9-writing-advanced-plans/README.md

 * A plan that uses a task to check how long since a machine was last rebooted, and then runs another task to reboot the machine on nodes that have been up for more than a week.
 * A plan that uses a task to identify the operating system of a machine and then run a different task on each different operating system.

-1. Create a task that will print a JSON structure with an `answer` key with a value of true or false.
-The important thing to note is the use of JSON to structure our return value.
+1. Create a task that prints a JSON structure with an `answer` key with a value of true or false.
+Save the task as `modules/exercise9/tasks/yesorno.py`.

+    **Note:** JSON is used to structure the return value.

     ```python
     #!/usr/bin/env python